propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.12 =
+* Added support for comma-delimited list of IDs to be passed to shortcodes
+* Added term ID as column to custom field tables.
+Useful for when adding shortcodes and needing to know which IDs to pass in
+* Updated Flexslider JS library to customised version which includes a destroy method
+* Added shortcode name to 'shortcode_atts' function so developers can add custom attributes to existing shortcodes
+* Added Mauritius and Norway to list of countries
+* Declared compatibility for WordPress 4.8.2

 = 1.4.11 =
 * Corrected the [properties] shortcode not working when only the commercial department is active